 It was “the sound” that got me.
 There were books and articles I read, blind tastings I didn’t understand, wine people “in the know” that directed me.
 I learned all the information, that turns an individual who just wants to enjoy wine, completely off.

 I’m not done yet.
 There is no end game picture.
-Will you find me as an executive running a company, or creating my own business?
+Will you find me as an executive running a company, creating my own business, or running after my nephew in his journey to becoming all he can be?
 I honestly can’t tell you.
 The real reason for beginning this blog was to show my mother I actually did make something of myself, but I don’t even know if I’m there.
 I don’t know if I want to be there.
 So let’s just go with the flow in the NOW, attempt to live an authentic life, drink great stuff, watch my life unfold, and maybe get together for a few laughs.
 Sounds good to me!

 XOXO – Susan